nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 impl Handler for WebSocketServer
 {% endhighlight %}

-Here we need to *override* a callback function `readable` within the trait implementation.
-Overriding means that the `Handler` trait already contains a dummy `readable` implementation (besides other default stubs for several callback functions as well).
-It does nothing useful, so we need to write our own version to handle read events:
+Here we need to *override* a callback function `ready` within the trait implementation.
+Overriding means that the `Handler` trait already contains a dummy `ready` implementation (besides other default stubs for several callback functions as well).
+It does nothing useful, so we need to write our own version to handle events:

 {% highlight rust %}
-fn readable(&mut self, event_loop: &mut EventLoop<WebSocketServer>,
+fn ready(&mut self, event_loop: &mut EventLoop<WebSocketServer>,
-            token: Token, hint: ReadHint)
+         token: Token, events: EventSet)
 {% endhighlight %}

-This function gets called each time a socket becomes available for a read, and we're provided with some useful info about the event through the call arguments: the event loop instance, the token linked to the event source (socket), and a *hint*&nbsp;&mdash;&nbsp;a set of flags that provide further details about the occurred event, as it could be not a read, but a signal that connection has been closed, for example.
+This function gets called each time a socket becomes available for a read or write (depending on our subscription), and we're provided with some useful info about the event through the call arguments: the event loop instance, the token linked to the event source (socket), and `events`, a set of flags that provide details about the occurred event that could be either *readable* or *writable*.

-The listening socket generate *read* events when a new client arrives into the acception queue and when we're ready to connect with it.
+The listening socket generate *readable* events when a new client arrives into the acception queue and when we're ready to connect with it.
 And that's what we do next, but first we need to make sure that the event has sourced from the listening socket by doing *[pattern matching](https://doc.rust-lang.org/book/match.html)* on a token:

 {% highlight rust %}
 match token {